mudcube/goobits-blog/static/journal/2011/01/html5-typographic-metrics/index.md

 Calculating word-wrapping entails looping through the text.split(“ “) into singular words, and measuring each word individually until the edge of the bounding-box is hit, at which point a break is inserted, and the process continues.
 This works great for words that don’t extend past the bounding-box on their own.

 When the word is so large it extends past the bounding box, we need to add in “letter-wrapping”.
-This is similar to hyphenation, but without the hyphen ?
+This is similar to hyphenation, but without the hyphen.
 Calculating letter-wrapping entails looping through the text.length of the long word in question, until the edge of the bounding-box is hit, at which point a line-break is added.

 _See [lineBreaks demo](http://mudcu.be/labs/Typography/metrics.html#lineBreak) in action._